Aggregate variable

 - The left-hand field must be a reference to a field from the target table, while the right-hand field can take any value allowed in the builder (except nested aggregate variables)

-- The comparison operators between the values are more limited than in the formula builder.
-In particular, approximate string matching is not available in filters.
+- Most of the operators from the ruile builder are available in aggregates filters.
 You can still use operators like

 >